georiot/client-apps/ChromeExtension/README.md

 This is a BDD(Behavioural Driven) framework it works by writing specs additionally it includes a mocking framework in it.

 All test should be in the geniuslink_js_tests.

+This project follows the Airbnb styled guidelines.
+If you are making a commit please use the Airbnb ES5 guideline. https://github.com/airbnb/javascript/tree/es5-deprecated/es5